Sweeney Todd is Bloody Good at Barrow Street

 2. Convenience.
 It’s easier to plan when you buy in advance.
 Just pick a day, buy the tickets (if they’re available) and go.

 3. Sondheim.
 I’m a Sondheim nerd.
 Anything associated with him is automatically worth a higher value to me.
-A chance to see one of his best works produced in a way it's never been done before?
-This production had my name written all over it.
+A chance to see one of his best works produced in a way that was unlike anything else I’d ever seen?
+This had my name written all over it.

 4. Pie.
 It came with pie!
 Add up the price you would have paid for dinner before a normal show and boom- same price.